MontrealCorpusTools/speechcorpustools/docs/source/tutorial/example1Analysis.rst

-There is a large (and apparently nonlinear) speech rate effect.
+There is a large (and possibly nonlinear) speech rate effect.
 The size of the voicing effect is small compared to speech rate, and the voicing effect may be modulated by speech rate.

-**Frequency**
+Frequency
+^^^^^^^^^

 A plot of the basic frequency effect, divided up by consonant voicing: